 - Maintain a good weight and avoid obesity

-- Changing the angle of the bed when sleeping, i.e. raising the head at the front
+- Changing the angle of the bed when sleeping, i.e. raising the front

 - Avoid eating a lot before bed